 As a parent, you strive to help your child develop into a healthy adult.
 An important part of your child's overall health maintenance program is regular, professional vision care.
 Your child's eyes must function properly to accomplish the many visual tasks he or she will encounter in the years ahead.

-Unless a need is identified earlier, your child should be given his or her first comprehensive eye examination between the ages of 1 and 3.
+Unless a need is identified earlier, your child should be given his or her first comprehensive eye examination before the age of 5.

 Effective January 2008, it is Illinois law that your child's eyes have to be examined by an eye doctor before entering kindergarten.